Yale College & GSAS Student OCE FAQ

 12. What is your overall assessment of the Teaching Fellow?

-Current Yale College students are able to view the previous three years of evaluation data for Yale College courses in OCI.
+Current Yale College students are able to view the previous three years of evaluation data for Yale College courses.